 Eating before a walking workout can be crucial if you’re upping the intensity and duration.
 For example, if you’re training to walk a marathon, combining your walk with other weightlifting activities, or planning to do interval training to up the speed, your performance could suffer if you don’t have some carbs and protein in your system to fuel the activity.

-But to avoid things like stomach cramps, indigestion and other discomfort, make sure you give yourself enough time (at least 45 minutes) to properly digest your food before beginning a high-intensity or long-distance walking workout.
+To avoid things like stomach cramps, indigestion and other discomfort, make sure you give yourself enough time (at least 45 minutes) to properly digest your food before beginning a high-intensity or long-distance walking workout.

 THE CASE FOR EATING AFTER A WALKING WORKOUT